Latest GOP Effort To Replace Obamacare Could End Health Care For Millions

 "In general, the legislation would over time move money away from states, predominantly Democratic, that have expanded Medicaid and aggressively pursued enrolling their lower income populations in Medicaid and exchange coverage," he wrote in a Health Affairs blog post.
 "Money would move toward states, predominantly Republican, that have not expanded Medicaid."

-States could use the block grant money to offer their residents subsidies to buy insurance, create high risk pools to cover people with expensive medical conditions, lower out of pocket costs, and help pay for more care for Medicaid recipients.
+States could use the block grant money to offer their residents subsidies to buy insurance, create high-risk pools to cover people with expensive medical conditions, lower out-of-pocket costs, and help pay for more care for Medicaid recipients.

-At two hearings earlier this month at the Senate Committee on Health, Education, Labor and Pensions, governors and insurance commissioners from several states said they support giving more power to state to run their own health care systems.
+At two hearings earlier this month at the Senate Committee on Health, Education, Labor and Pensions, governors and insurance commissioners from several states said they support giving more power to states to run their own health care systems.

-But a few balked at the cuts in funding that would likely go along with the bill.
+But a few balked at the cuts in funding that would very likely go along with the bill.

 The path to passage of this bill is narrow.
 If three senators vote no, it can't proceed.
 And that vote has to happen before Sept.
 30, when the bill authorizing Senate Republicans to work on ACA repeal expires.

-Republican Senators Susan Collins, Maine, and Lisa Murkowski, Alaska, opposed earlier repeal bills because they did too much damage to Medicaid.
+Republican Sens.
+Susan Collins of Maine and Lisa Murkowski of Alaska opposed earlier repeal bills because they did too much damage to Medicaid.
 And Sen. John McCain, R-Ariz., voted no because lawmakers didn't go through the normal hearing and consideration process.

 This bill doesn't fix any of those problems.